ajmorton/swen_tourney/README.md

 	- [ ] Add comments on private repos and adding @admin to them with an expiry date
 - [ ] Add "passed stage X" flags so that modification of .gitlab-ci.yml file doesn't allow invalid submissions to slip in
 - [ ] Refactor
-	- [ ] General directory restructure
-	- [ ] Move all state into one folder for easy updates
 	- [ ] Replace dicts with typing.NamedTuples (python 3.6.2 required)
 	- [ ] Keep removal of prior staged submissions?
 - [ ] Add deadlines to approved_submitters, submitter_extensions